Values and environmental behavior in protected areas

 Collaborators: William Stewart, Paul Gobster, Amy Ando

 Agro-Ecosystem Services in the Kaskaskia Watershed

-The sustainability of agro-ecosystems depends on their ability to deliver multiple ecosystem services that include socio-cultural (e.g., recreation) and ecological (e.g., water supply, biodiversity) dimensions.
+The sustainability of agro-ecosystems in the face of climate change depends on their ability to deliver multiple ecosystem services that include socio-cultural (e.g., recreation) and ecological (e.g., water supply, biodiversity) dimensions.
 However, management actions and policies that enhance some services from agricultural landscapes may have contrasting effects on others.
 The main objective of this study is to determine how existing and projected environmental and socio-cultural stressors influence multiple agro-ecosystem services in the Kaskaskia River Watershed.
-Taking a two-pronged approach, we will first engage community stakeholders in focus groups and participatory mapping exercises to identify existing and projected stressors that influence the provision of agro-ecosystem services.
+Taking a multi-pronged approach, we are engaging community stakeholders in interviews, focus groups, and participatory mapping exercises to identify existing and projected stressors that influence the provision of agro-ecosystem services.
 Next, we will quantify the impacts of these stressors using metrics simulated by physically-based hydrologic and environmental models.
-This study will not only enable decision-makers to adopt more sustainable practices but will also build the capacity of rural communities to cope with changes to the ecosystem services on which they rely.
+We will then measure resident’s preference for change in the agro-ecosystem context using previously identifies stressors in a choice modeling experiment.
+With support from the USDA National Institute of Food and Agriculture and College of Agriculture, Consumer, and Environmental Sciences, this study not only enables decision-makers to adopt more sustainable practices but also builds the capacity of rural communities to cope with changes to the ecosystem services on which they rely.

 Visit our project website here.